leahnp/maas-ansible-playbook/README.md

 ## Installation

-This was developed using Ansible 2.2.1.0 and MAAS API version 2.0.
+Using Ansible 2.2.1.0 and MAAS API version 2.0.

 ## Usage